FlorentLM/pytinybvh/README.md

 This is a limitation related to the underlying C++ callback mechanism.
 To provide the geometry data (like AABB or sphere positions) to the intersection functions during traversal, `pytinybvh` uses `thread_local` storage.
 This is fine for handling data for a single thread, but it prevents multiple threads from safely processing different batches of custom geometry simultaneously.

-The long-term solution would be for `tinybvh` to support passing a `void* userdata` pointer through its callbacks, to allwo re-entrant thread-safe functions.
+The long-term solution would be for `tinybvh` to support passing a `void* userdata` pointer through its callbacks, to allow re-entrant thread-safe functions.

 ## Acknowledgements